admataz/buildingblocks/src/content/articles/site-manifesto.md

 ---
-Author: Adam Davis
+author: Adam Davis
-Date: 24 August 2011
+date: 2015-01-14
-Description: A quick explanation of the new redesign effort underway at admataz.com
+description: A quick explanation of the new redesign effort underway at admataz.com
-Keywords: redesign, manifesto
+keywords: redesign, manifesto
-Title: A fresh start for admataz
+title: the new, new admataz website manifesto
 published: true
 ---

 # the new, new admataz website manifesto

-I originally wrote this in 2011 for a previous version of admataz.com - to keep my efforts on track.
-Reviewing it now (2015), while admataz has grown into a more formal business entity and I am working more directly with clients as opposed to a freelance contractor -   I think it is still relevant to my approach to this site.
+I originally wrote this in 2011 for a previous version of admataz.com to keep my efforts on track.
+Reviewing it again now in 2015,  admataz has grown into a more formal business entity and I am working more directly with clients as opposed to daily freelance contract work.
+I think this is still relevant to my approach to this site.

 ### This is my web site, and here’s the thinking behind it: